evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_RWD/_index.md

 ## User interface and control

 The Kia EV9 Long Range RWD has three screens on a shared frame mounted with brackets on the dashboard.

+Key screen details:

-The  screen behind the steering wheel on the left of the frame is 12.3 inches large.
-The touch screen at the center part of the shared frame is 5.3 inches large.
-The touch screen at the right part of the shared frame is 12.3 inches large.
+- The  screen behind the steering wheel on the left of the frame is 12.3 inches large
+- The touch screen at the center part of the shared frame is 5.3 inches large
+- The touch screen at the right part of the shared frame is 12.3 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.